Ned (Pushing Daisies): Wardrobe

 According to costume designer Robert Blackman, who won a Costume Designers Guild Award and an Emmy for his work on the show, in order to keep Ned at the center of the viewer's attention in a show that features a "dizzying backdrop of hyper-saturated colors and storybook locations", Blackman limited Ned's wardrobe to "solid blacks, grays and whites."

 Critical reception

 Lee Pace has received largely positive reviews from critics, who have described him as "an immensely likable lead, full of childlike vulnerability and almost palpable longing" and "endearing but not too cute", though he was also described as "overly slow-witted".
 Pace has been praised for his acting with Anna Friel, who portrays Chuck; critics have said that "[they] are so darn adorable together" and that "the chemistry between [them] is undeniable".

 Origin

-Ned was originally going to be a character on Dead Like Me.
+Ned was going to be a character on Dead Like Me.
 He was going to contrast with the grim reapers by bringing people back to life.
 However, Ned never made it into the show so the creator kept the idea until developing Pushing Daisies.